Saadboussof/PrSudo/README.md

 - ✅ Move validation and piece capture logic
 - ✅ Special terrain interactions (water, traps, sanctuaries)
 - ✅ Animal hierarchy system with special rules

-The project is ready to run and fully functional!